I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 If not, you may require the help of an RV mechanic.

-Before you seek outside help, it would be a good idea to try a product that can help you to know if your problem is caused by normal tank problems or one of the above issues.
+Before you seek outside help, it would be a good idea to try a product such as Extreme Tank Cleaner that can help you to know if your problem is caused by hardened deposits or one of the above issues.

-I have not used it personally, but people who used this product say that it is very effective in cleaning off the type of heavy sludge in their tanks that can break off and cause clogs and block sensors.
+I have not used it personally, but people who have used itsay that it is very effective.

 It is expensive and should only be used as a last resort before researching other sources of sewer odors or calling in an RV repair man.

-People say the secret is to use it exactly per the company's directions.
+Users say the secret is to use it exactly as per the manufacturer's directions.

-Sometimes when there is a valve leak or broken sewer pipe, the odors seep into the walls of your coach.
+Sometimes when there is a valve leak, the odors seep up into the walls of your bathroom..